 By Denise Rhyne

 FOR THE RECORD: Hundreds of tons of gold were seized after the invasions of Iraq and Libya.
 In 2011, Libya alone owned 143.8 tons of gold.
-There is no account of the bullion captured from the two countries.
+There is no official account of the bullion captured from the two countries.
 Iraqi gold pallet left:

 Things You Probably Didn’t Learn in School about Gold & Silver: 09/2017/GOLD & SILVER-pdf